 Confidential video conferencing

-Despite having so many benefits during this time, video conferencing platforms can be infiltrated by hackers looking to steal confidential information or simply cause a bit of havoc.
-There have been reports of calls being interrupted by inappropriate images and threatening language, which could really harm a business’s reputation.
+Video conferencing platforms can be infiltrated by hackers looking to steal confidential information or simply to cause upset to a call.
+There have been reports of calls being interrupted by inappropriate images and threatening language, which could really harm a business’s reputation and/or cause emotional distress.
 Worse still, some hackers have been secretly attending meetings as hidden interlopers, which could lead to a major privacy breach.

 To help your charity avoids such cyberattacks and the potential financial and reputational damage they can cause, we’ve assembled these tips on how to use video conferencing safely and securely.
 We strongly recommend all employees are made aware of, and know how to apply, these cybersecurity measures.